Sweet Potato and Mushroom Frittata

 - Line baking tray with parchment paper, place sweet potato cubes on the tray.
 Scatter fresh thyme over, drizzle with olive oil and season with salt and pepper.
 Bake in the oven for 15 to 20 minutes or until just cooked through.

-- Heat the butter in a frying pan till hot, add the mushrooms and garlic stirring often until lightly browned.
+- Heat the butter in a frying pan till hot, add the sliced mushrooms and chopped garlic stirring often until lightly browned.
 Season with a pinch of salt.

-- Lightly butter a pie dish roughly 20cm x 15cm.
+- Lightly butter a pie dish or similar, roughly 20cm x 15cm.

 - Combine sweet potato and mushrooms and place in pie dish.